trebbag/revenuepilot/README.md

 * `CSC_LINK` and `CSC_KEY_PASSWORD` – path and password to the macOS
   Developer ID certificate.

-The build check fails if any of the above variables are missing.
+If any of these variables are omitted the build will proceed without code signing or update configuration, emitting a warning instead of failing.

 ### Code signing certificates